 While he was growing up, main songwriter Dean Freeman was – still is – a fan of the influential Glagow label Chemikal Underground, naturally enough that included label creators The Delgados, and others such as Mogwai and Arab Strap – ODAS are named after lyrics of a song by Arab Strap.
 The influence of Mogwai can be heard running like a seam through ODAS’s music.
 And The Delgados’ singer Emma Pollock features on a beautiful number called Arc, from 2017.
 Freeman tells me it was a “dream come true to get her on the track.”

 About the Simon Armitage connection, Freeman tells me: “I was invited to submit a soundtrack commission to a literature festival.
 My first choice was actually Harlan Ellison’s I Have No Mouth And I Must Scream.
 We got quite far down the line with permissions on that but it fell through.
 Armitage’s The Dead Sea Poems was something I studied at school and it’s sat on my bookshelf gathering dust since, so I thought it would be interesting to revisit it and create some new music around it.
 The Lit Fest show sold out and was brilliant but then he became Poet Laureate and we couldn’t get permission to perform his words publicly any more, so I began creating my own stories and it ballooned into this big concept thing.”

 Musically, there is a haunting and mysterious quality to One Day’s output which manages to captivate your curiosity on that important first listen.
 Melancholy, morose at times, theirs is a beautifully layered, well-crafted and expansive sound.

-Note: Most shows have been cancelled, please check for updates on band website One Day, After School
+Please check for updates on band website One Day, After School